environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Remember to include (and comment!) the code you used to identify SNPs in your `hw5_stacks-pipeline_[LASTNAME].txt` file.

-Note that this calculates "raw" SNPs, without any QC or filtering for coverage and completeness.
-For each population, give the following information:\
+For each population, give the following information **pre-filtering**:\
 *Bear Paw:*\
+  Range of coverage depth (lowest and highest):\
   Polymorphic sites:\
   Private alleles:\
 *Rabbit Slough:*\
+  Range of coverage depth (lowest and highest):\
   Polymorphic sites:\
   Private alleles:

+What's the difference between a "locus" and a "SNP", as Stacks uses those terms?
+>Answer:

+What does the "private alleles" count tell you?
+>Answer:

 # Step 4: Filter SNPs and calculate population genomic stats

-Now, use the `populations` application of Stacks to go back through your raw SNPs, apply some filtering criteria, and conduct basic popgen statistics.
+Now, use the `populations` application of Stacks to go back through your raw SNPs, apply some additional filtering criteria, and conduct basic popgen statistics.
 Set the following parameters:\
 Locus must be present in **both** populations\
 Locus must be present in at least 7 individuals in each population\
 Heterozygosity must under 70% to retain a SNP\